shadow-robot/aurora/README.md

 ```
 17. Now all the Ansible code is done and both Docker and EC2 tests added.
 Next step is to execute the Docker test locally: follow the steps here: [Testing with molecule_docker](#testing-with-molecule_docker) (you may want to use the -s flag to limit the test to your tutorial_1 test only.
 Normally we want to re-test everything for every introduced change, but it's pretty safe to say tutorial_1 hasn't broken other parts of Aurora)

-18. After local Docker tests are complete, you can optionally run the EC2 triggered locally as well by following the steps here: [Testing with molecule_ec2](#testing-with-molecule_ec2) (However, you need to contact the System Adminstrator for credentials as explained here: [Credentials](#credentials))
+18. After local Docker tests are complete, you can optionally run the EC2 triggered locally as well by following the steps here: [Testing with molecule_ec2](#testing-with-molecule_ec2) (However, you need to contact the System Administrator for credentials as explained here: [Credentials](#credentials))

 19. When all tests are passing (initiated locally), create a PR of your branch and see the AWS automatic build activate as well as the DockerHub tests (building aurora Docker images).
 All tests must pass before even thinking about merging to master (and in this exercise, please DO NOT MERGE to master!).
 More information available here: [Automatic tests](#automatic-tests)